safa-abidi/smart-contracts-petshop/README.md

 npm install -g truffle
 ```

-Now we execute this command to get a basic project structure for our pet shop with the user interface :
+Now we execute this command to get a basic project structure for our Pet Shop with the user interface :
 ```
  truffle unbox pet-shop
 ```